marysaka/network_mitm/README.md

 # network_mitm

-Nintendo Switch Network mitm sysmodule.
+Nintendo Switch Network MITM sysmodule.

 network_mitm allows you to:
 - Dump traffic from SSL of the running game (NEX,...) in PCAP files.
-- Mitm ssl to replace `NintendoClass2CAG3` CA with a user provided one (useful for NPLN traffic capture)
+- Mitm ssl to replace `NintendoClass2CAG3` CA with a user provided one (useful for NPLN traffic capture).

 More features might appears depending of the needs.

 ## Configuration
-The following configuration should go in `/atmosphere/config/system_settings.ini`:
+The following configuration should be added to `/atmosphere/config/system_settings.ini`:

 ```ini
 ; network_mitm config